-The financial professionals servicing your account(s) are paid a salary, based on the revenue the firm earns from services provided.
+Our Company and the financial professional servicing your account(s) are compensated with salary.
+Financial professionals' compensation is based on revenue the firm earns from the person's services or recommendations.

 Do you or your financial professionals have legal or disciplinary history?